 Question Three: Is Tantra a psychological approach?

-Answer: Tantra is deeply intertwined with Buddhism, which is one of the most psychological belief systems that I am aware of.
+Answer: Tantra is deeply intertwined with Buddhism and Shaivaism, which are both some of the psychological belief systems that I am aware of.
 I think the psychological aspects of Tantra will be obvious when we look at the Chakras.

 Question Four: Is Tantra about sex magic?